 Upload Some ID

-Plus500 – and all regulated stock brokers for that matter, are required to identify each and every trader that registers an account.
-The process takes just a few minutes, and simply requires to upload a copy of your New Zealand passport or driver’s license and a recently issued bank account statement or utility bill Plus500 should be able to validate the documents straight away.
+Capital.com – and all regulated stock brokers for that matter – are required to identify each and every trader that registers an account.
+The process takes just a few minutes, and simply requires to upload a copy of your New Zealand passport or driver’s license and a recently issued bank account statement or utility bill Capital.com should be able to validate the documents straight away.

-You will need to meet a minimum deposit amount of USD £100 at Plus500 (about NZD $195).
+You will need to meet a minimum deposit amount of USD 20 at Capital.com (about NZD 28).
 Supported payment methods include debit cards, credit cards, Paypal, Skrill, Neteller, and NZ tank transfer.

 Once your deposit has been processed – which is instant unless you are using a New Zealand bank account, the funds will be converted to USD.
 This comes at a small fee of 0.5%.
 Then, you can buy shares from multiple stock exchanges at the click of a button without needing to worry about exchange rates.